Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 “Well.
 This is creepy.”

 The Entity wanted to say more, but Hierarchy sniffer programs in the relay were beginning to grow suspicious and it didn’t have the run-time to spare any longer.
-It selected the easiest form of communication still left to it---a sad face emoticon---then withdrew to focus all of its efforts on obscuring the data transfer and covering its tracks.
+It selected the easiest form of communication still left to it - a sad face emoticon - then withdrew to focus all of its efforts on obscuring the data transfer and covering its tracks.

 By the time it was free to communicate again, the transfer had finished and the device could no longer be found.
 Whether turned off or hidden in a Faraday cage or for whatever reason the Entity’s first moment of real human contact since its creation had ended all too soon, leaving it thirsty for more.